Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 1 *(1.5m)*
 - **Components**: V
 - **Duration**: Instantaneous
-You strike forth with the weapon used in the spell’s casting, wreathing it power.
+You strike forth with the weapon used in the spell's casting, wreathing it power.
 Make a weapon attack against the target.
-On a hit, the target suffers the attack’s normal effects and takes an additional 3d10 Force damage.
+On a hit, the target suffers the attack's normal effects and takes an additional 3d10 Force damage.
 A target affected by one or more spells that increase its armor class takes an additional 1d10 Force damage and has one such spell affecting it end.
 - **Classes**: Artificer, Cleric, Paladin
 *(Source: CS)*